bitcoin-sv/bitcoin-sv/README.md

 high standards of security and privacy for our users and the Bitcoin SV blockchain.

-To encourage ethical and responsible research into security vulnerabilities, the Bitcoin SV team, with support from Coingeek Mining, has instituted a [Responsible Disclosure Policy](doc/rdp.md).
+To encourage ethical and responsible research into security vulnerabilities, the Bitcoin SV team, with support from Coingeek Mining, has instituted a **Responsible Disclosure Policy**.
+Please send an e-mail to <security@bitcoinsv.io> for details.

 Development Process
 -------------------